 - Based on study evidence, blended and purely online learning conditions generally result in similar student learning outcomes.

 - Online learning can be enhanced by giving learners control of their interactions with media and by prompting learner reflection.
 Studies indicate that manipulations that trigger learner activity or learner reflection and self-monitoring of understanding are effective when students pursue online learning as individuals.

 - When groups of students are learning together online, support mechanisms such as guiding questions generally influence the way students interact, but not the amount they learn.
-These tactics work better when leveraged on an individualised basis.
+These tactics work better when leveraged on an individualized basis.

-- Take the time that would typically be spent in a traditional classroom on lesson planning and reorient it toward communicating with students and giving feedback.
+- Take the time that would typically be spent in a traditional classroom on lesson planning, and reorient it toward communicating with students and giving feedback.

 - Commit to continual improvement both in terms of curriculum and in the use of technology for learning.

 Take a look at our handy infographic for lots more of tips and tricks on mapping face-to-face teaching into a learning management system, such as Brightspace.